Emergency Dentist Los Angeles, CA

 Turn Today’s Emergency Into Tomorrow’s Prevention

-• Ask if they accept new patients for regular cleanings & exams
+• Ask if the clinic accepts new patients for cleanings and exams

-• Learn how they handle urgent calls for established patients
+• Ask how urgent calls are handled for established patients

 Fast Answers to Common LA Dental Emergency Questions